 There are three main components needed for making this easy flag cake recipe: the cake, the whipped topping and the decorations.
 Here’s what you’ll need:

 • Whipped topping.
-Instead of a heavy frosting, this flag cake is topped with a vanilla pudding and Cool Whip mixture that is light and airy.
+Instead of a heavy frosting, we’re topping this with a vanilla pudding and Cool Whip mixture that is light and airy.
 I really prefer this type of topping over frosting because it’s light and not overly sweet.

 • To decorate.
-Use fresh blueberries, strawberries, shredded coconut and marshmallows to create the look of a flag on top of the cake.
+Use fresh blueberries, strawberries, shredded coconut and marshmallows to create the look of a flag.
 Totally adorable and really delicious too!
-If you don’t like, marshmallows and/or shredded coconut, those ingredients can be omitted.
+If you don’t like marshmallows and/or shredded coconut, those ingredients can be omitted.
 The whipped topping is white, so it will still have white stripes and look just like a flag.

 Not only is the ingredient list simple, but making this American flag cake is a breeze!
 You’ll find the full, printable recipe at the bottom of the post, but here’s a quick rundown of how to make this patriotic dessert:

-• Make the cake.
-Stir together all of the cake ingredients and transfer the batter to a 9×13″ pan that has been sprayed with nonstick cooking spray.
+1. Make the cake.
+Stir together all of the cake ingredients and pour the batter into a 9×13-inch pan that has been sprayed with nonstick cooking spray.
 Place in the oven and follow the instructions on the cake mix box for bake time.
 When it’s done, place it on a wire rack to cool completely.

-• Make the whipped topping.
+1. Make the whipped topping.
 Whisk the cold milk with the instant vanilla pudding (small box) for about 2 minutes and until thickened.
-You can use a whisk or a stand mixer or hand mixer for this.
+You can use a whisk, fork or a stand mixer or hand mixer on medium speed for this.
 Then, stir together the pudding with the whipped topping (I used Cool Whip) until completely combined.

 • Homemade cake.
-Since this flag cake is made with a box cake mix, it’s pretty effortless, but you can always substitute your favorite homemade cake recipe.
+Since this recipe is made with a box cake mix, it’s pretty effortless, but you can always substitute your favorite homemade cake recipe.

 • Buttercream frosting.
-I’m a huge fan of the whipped topping because I love that it keeps this summer cake from being too heavy, but if you prefer a vanilla buttercream or even cream cheese frosting that will totally work.
-Make your own or use store-bought.
+I’m a huge fan of the whipped topping because I love that it keeps this summer cake from being too heavy, but if you prefer a vanilla buttercream or even cream cheese frosting, that will totally work.
+Make your own icing or use store-bought.

 • Use raspberries.
 If you prefer raspberries over strawberries, rows of raspberries can be used to make the stripes.